Skip to content

 Frequently Asked Questions

-The MEMS proof mass displacement for a given acceleration must stay within the physical range of the mechanical structure.
-For a wider g range, the electrostatic restoring force is increased (reducing displacement per g), which lowers the voltage output per g.
-A ±2 g sensor is more sensitive but saturates at lower accelerations than a ±16 g sensor.
+MEMS proof mass displacement for a given acceleration must stay within the mechanical structure limits (typically 1-10 um).
+For wider g range, the electrostatic restoring force is increased (reducing um/g displacement), which lowers voltage output per g.
+A +/-2g sensor has 8x higher sensitivity than +/-16g from the same die.
+This is fundamental to MEMS design per Analog Devices MEMS technology overview.
+Select the narrowest range that avoids saturation for best resolution.

-Apply a high-pass filter with a cutoff frequency below the signals of interest (e.g., 0.5–2 Hz for vibration).
-In firmware, subtract the moving average or use a DC-blocking IIR filter.
-For tilt sensing you need to preserve DC; in that case, calibrate and subtract the known zero-g offset instead.
+Apply a high-pass filter with cutoff below signals of interest (0.1-2 Hz for vibration).
+In firmware, subtract the moving average (IIR: y[n] = 0.99*y[n-1] + 0.01*x[n]) or use a DC-blocking IIR filter (first-order HPF at 0.5 Hz).
+For tilt sensing, you need DC response; in that case, calibrate and subtract the known zero-g offset (typically +/-60 mg for MEMS per Analog Devices AN-1057).
+Temperature calibration may be required as offset drifts +/-0.5 mg/C.

 Related Calculators